Cryptographic Key Length Recommendation

 Choose a Method

-This is the recommendations from the French Network and Information Security Agency (FNISA) [5] that contribute to the definition and the expression of the French government policy concerning information systems security.
+This is the recommendations from the French Network and Information Security Agency (ANSSI) [5] that contribute to the definition and the expression of the French government policy concerning information systems security.

 Discrete Logarithm